wp-plugins/wdl-pedigree-chart/readme.txt

 *   To Edit or Delete Family Database information directly through te Plugin Menus
 *   Link to Personal Pages through the pedigree tree
 *   Add additional information to the page
+*   Add the shortcodes below to add pedigree, sibling, spouse and children lists.
+*   Create a unique Database driven Menu system to navigate your site

 Using the built in shortcodes you can